 The first meeting of the Parsonsfield-Porter Historical Society was on August 27, 1946.
 Early meetings were held in Norton Hall on the Parsonsfield side of the village of Kezar Falls.
 The original purpose for the formation of the society was to preserve historical data, especially valuable records and relics of the early days of the two towns.
 The Parsonsfield-Porter Historical Society was incorporated in 1953.
 Mrs.Ina Emery was the first president and the driving force in the establishment of the

 society.
 She was also instrumental in the purchase of History House in 1955, a house built by her father, Preston J. Stanley in 1888.
 The house was purchased in 1955 as a meeting place and museum for the Society’s growing collection of records and relics of the early days of the towns of

 Parsonsfield, Porter and South Hiram.
 A new addition was completed late 2006 which added a research room, office, new entrance hall, handicapped accessible entrance ramp, and bathroom, as well as three storage rooms.
 A furnace was installed to heat the addition and kitchen so the building can be used year round.
-Parking was also been added at the rear of the building.
+Parking was also added at the rear of the building.
 In 2019 a mini-split heat pump was added to extend the season and 2 dehumidfiers were added in 2021 to protect the collection.